DLR-TS/tsc/README.md

 1. Change the directory `cd tsc`.
 2. Upgrade pip `python3 -m pip install -U pip`.
-3. Run `python3 -m pip install --user .` (developers may want to use `python3 -m pip install -e --user .` here for an editable install).
+3. Run `python3 -m pip install .` (developers may want to use `python3 -m pip install -e .` here for an editable install). tsc_main and tsc_install should then be generated under ~/tsc_env/bin.

-Make sure you have the relevant bin directories in your PATH (you should be able to run `sumo` and `tsc_main`).
+Make sure you have the relevant bin directories in your PATH (you should be able to run `sumo` and `tsc_main`). if You are in the virtual environment, i.e. after running '. tsc_env/bin/activate', there is no need to set the relevant bin directories in your PATH.
 Now install the scenarios:

 4. Copy postgres_template.tsccfg (e.g. to postgres.tsccfg) and enter the database connection details (server, user, passwd)
-5. Install scenarios for Berlin and Testfield Lower Saxony `git clone --recursive --depth 1 https://github.com/DLR-TS/sumo-scenarios` and `tsc_install -c postgres.tsccfg -p ../sumo-scenarios/`.
+5. Install scenarios for Berlin and Testfield Lower Saxony: the sumo scenarios are not all for tsc.
+Thus, you can go to the upper folder of the folder 'tsc' and then run `git clone --recursive --depth 1 https://github.com/DLR-TS/sumo-scenarios` .
+After that, you change the directory back to `cd tsc` and run `tsc_install -c postgres.tsccfg -p ../sumo-scenarios/`.
    This will try to install other scenarios as well but you can safely ignore the corresponding warnings.
 If you only want selected scenarios, you can use the -s option like `-s konstanz`.

 ### Optional old scenarios